-Graduate Course in WINTER 2015 EECS598: Network Information Theory
+Graduate Course in WINTER 2018 EECS598: Network Information Theory

-Instructor: S. Sandeep Pradhan (pradhanv@eecs.umich.edu)

-Time: TBD

-Place: TBD

-Prerequisite: EECS501 Probability and Random Processes (or equivalent)
+Instructor: S. Sandeep Pradhan (pradhanv@umich.edu) Time: MW 4-5.30PM, Place: DOW 2166 Prerequisite: EECS501 Probability and Random Processes (or equivalent)

-Description: With the emergence of numerous applications involving different types of communication networks, such as packet-switched networks, wireless sensor networks and mobile cellular wireless networks, there has been a significant interest in obtaining a deeper understanding of the fundamental behavior of these networks.
+Description: With the emergence of numerous applications, such as 5G and IoT, involving different types of communication networks, such as packet-switched networks, wireless sensor networks and mobile cellular wireless networks, there has been a significant interest in obtaining a deeper understanding of transmission, storage and processing of information in these networks.
 Network information theory deals with information in communication networks, i.e., obtaining optimal performance limits as well as efficient information processing strategies to achieve these limits in such networks.
 A communication network is modeled as a system involving many transmitters and receivers working with many information sources and channels.
 There have been several exciting new developments in the recent past in this area.